Dan Humphries

 Dan Humphries (born 27 August 1979 in Newport, Wales) is a former bobsledder for Team GB and Canada.
-Dan was a member of the Royal Air Force and competed for Great Britain at the 2006 Winter Olympics sponsored by the RAF.
+He was a member of the Royal Air Force and competed for Great Britain at the 2006 Winter Olympics sponsored by the RAF.

 He won the World Cup four-man event at Park City, Utah on 14 November 2009.
 He retired from the sport after the 2010 Winter Olympics.